 Crisis Relief Grants

-The COVID-19 pandemic has created intense financial hardship for artists, crew and music workers throughout the country.
+The COVID-19 pandemic has created intense financial hardship for artists, crew and music workers across all genres.
 Many of you were the first to lose your jobs and your income, and our sector could well be the last to recover.

 With funding support from the Australian Government through the Office for the Arts, Support Act has expanded its services to offer Crisis Relief to music industry professionals impacted by COVID-19.
 This additional funding enables us to offer crisis relief to:

 - musicians, crew and music workers who are unable to access Government benefits due to eligibility or other issues, and

 - music workers who have been able to access Government benefits but are still facing financial hardship.